Catherine Opie: Art

 A common social/political theme in her work is the concept of community.
-Opie has investigated aspects of community, making portraits of many groups including LGBT community; surfers; and most recently high school football players.
-Opie is interested in how identities are shaped by our surrounding architecture.
-Her work is informed by her identity as an out lesbian.
+Opie stated that "portraiture literally creates a history of one’s community".
+She has investigated aspects of community, making portraits of many groups including the LGBT community, surfers, and high school football players.
+Her work is informed by her identity as an out lesbian and "out of incredible love and dialogue with people who share my queer identity with me and what it meant at that time in our lives".
 Her works balance personal and political.
 Her assertive portraits bring queers to a forefront that is normally silenced by societal norms.
 Her work also explores how the idea of family varies between straight and LGBTQ communities.
-Opie highlights that LGBTQ households often base their families in close friendships and community while straight families focus on their individual family.
+Opie highlights that LGBTQ households often base their families on close friendships and community, while straight families focus on their individual families.
+She is also interested in how identities are shaped by our surrounding architecture.

-Opie has referenced problems of visibility; where the reference to Renaissance paintings in her images declare the individuals as saints or characters.
-Opie's portraits document, celebrate and protect the community and individuals in which she photographs.
-In Portraits (1993–1997) she presents a variety of identities among the queer community such as drag kings, cross dressers, and F-to-M transexuals.

-This Los Angeles-focused series sparked her ongoing project American Cities (1997–present) which is a collection of panoramic black-and-white photographs of quintessential American cities.
-This series is similar to an earlier work of hers, Domestic (1995–1998) which documented her 2-month RV road trip, portraying lesbian families engaging in everyday house-hold activities across the country.
+This Los Angeles-focused series sparked her ongoing project American Cities (1997–present), which is a collection of panoramic black-and-white photographs of quintessential American cities.
+This series is similar to an earlier work of hers, Domestic (1995–1998), which documented her 2-month RV road trip, portraying lesbian families engaging in everyday household activities across the country.

-Drawing inspiration from transgressive photography of Robert Mapplethorpe, Nan Goldin, and sex radicals, who provided a space for liberals and feminists, Opie has also explored controversial topics and imagery in her work.
+Drawing inspiration from the transgressive photography of Robert Mapplethorpe, Nan Goldin, and sex radicals, who provided a space for liberals and feminists, Opie has also explored controversial topics and imagery in her work.
 In her O folio—6 photogravures from 1999—Opie photographed S-M porn images she took earlier for On Our Backs, but as extreme close-ups.

-In 2011 Opie photographed the home of the actress Elizabeth Taylor in Bel Air, Los Angeles.
-Taylor died during the project, and never met Opie.
+In 2011, Opie photographed the home of the actress Elizabeth Taylor in Bel Air, Los Angeles.
+Taylor died during the project and never met Opie.
 Opie took 3,000 images for the project; 129 comprised the completed study.
 The resultant images were published as 700 Nimes Road.
-Collector Daily noted the "relentless femininity of Taylor's taste" in the images contrasted with Opie's self declared "identity as a butch woman" in Opie's forward to 700 Nimes Road and Opie's "status as an ordinary mortal" in comparison to Taylor's stardom.
+Collector Daily noted the "relentless femininity of Taylor's taste" in the images contrasted with Opie's self-declared "identity as a butch woman" in Opie's forward to 700 Nimes Road and Opie's "status as an ordinary mortal" in comparison to Taylor's stardom.